offen/website/README.md

 $ docker-compose up
 ```

-which should enable you to access <http://localhost:8080/auditorium/> and use the `auditorium`
+which should enable you to access the homepage at <http://localhost:8000/> and use the `auditorium` at <http://localhost:8000/>

 ### License